figlerg/VolTRE/README.md

 ## Paper: _Slice Sampling for Timed Regular Languages_

-This repository is associated with the paper **"Slice Sampling for Timed Regular Languages"**.
+This repository is associated with the upcoming paper **"Slice Sampling for Timed Regular Languages"**.

 ### Authors